RishbubS6/Goat-Group/hacks/pong.md

       this.ball.velocity.x *= -1;
       const delta = this.ball.position.y - (this.paddleLeft.position.y + this.paddleLeft.height / 2);
       this.ball.velocity.y = delta * Config.ball.spinFactor; // "spin"
+      // Increase ball speed on paddle hit this.increaseBallSpeed(1.25);
     }

     const hitRight = this.ball.position.x + this.ball.radius > (Config.canvas.width - this.paddleRight.width) &&